micropython/micropython-lib/CONTRIBUTING.md

    "truthy" value).
-5. The settings for GitHub Actions and GitHub Pages features should not need to be changed from the repository defaults, unless you've explicitly disabled them.
+5. The settings for GitHub Actions and GitHub Pages features should not need to be changed from the repository defaults, unless you've explicitly disabled Actions or Pages in your fork.

 The next time you push commits to a branch in your fork, GitHub Actions will run an additional step in the "Build All Packages" workflow named "Publish Packages for branch".
+This step runs in *your fork*, but if you open a pull request then this workflow is not shown in the Pull Request's "Checks".
+These run in the upstream repository.
+Navigate to your fork's Actions tab in order to see the additional "Publish Packages for branch" step.

 Anyone can then install these packages as described under [Installing packages from forks](README.md#installing-packages-from-forks).

-The exact commands are also quoted in the GitHub Actions log for the "Publish Packages for branch" step.
+The exact command is also quoted in the GitHub Actions log in your fork's Actions for the "Publish Packages for branch" step of "Build All Packages".

 #### Opting Back Out